-The officers of Division 19 are the President, immediate Past President, President-Elect, Secretary, Treasurer, Representative(s) to APA Council of Representatives, and three Members-at-Large of the Division 19 Executive Committee.
+The officers of Div.
+19 are the President, immediate Past President, President-Elect, Secretary, Treasurer, Representative(s) to APA Council of Representatives, and three Members-at-Large of the Div.
+19 Executive Committee.
 Candidates for office must be Members or Fellows of Division 19.
 Terms begin and end during the APA annual convention in August.
 Further information is contained in the Division 19 Bylaws.

 The President directs the Division's business and professional activities through the chairpersons and members of the Executive Committee, standing committees, ad hoc committees, and special committees and task forces.
 These directive responsibilities encompass the financial and business matters of the Division and include: coordination with the APA Council of Representatives and the Division membership; nominations and election of Division officers and fellows; development and execution of the Division 19 convention program, workshops, and activities; maintenance of the Division web page, preparation and distribution of The Military Psychologist newsletter; the Division's journal, Military Psychology; and a large variety of special interest professional and scientific activities and projects.
 Successful performance of these responsibilities requires getting people to help, assuring that people know what they need to do, and following up on the various activities that should be taking place.

 Of particular importance with regard to the Division's voice within APA is the apportionment election for the seats of the Representative(s) to Council.
 Therefore, it is incumbent upon the President to draft a letter to be sent to the membership prior to the apportionment election in the Fall urging the membership to cast their 10 ballots to Division 19.

 The president coordinates with the APA central office, and responds to requests and inquiries from the APA Council of Representatives, the APA Board of Directors, and a variety of APA task forces, committees, councils, and boards.